 Exit from psql prompt.

-In this article, you have learned about installation of PostGIS extension for PostgreSQL on CentOS / RHEL 8 or similar Linux distos.
+In this article, you have learned how to install PostGIS Extension in PostgreSQL on Linux OS.